M.N. Miller’s Film Year in Review

 Product placement has always been a huge pet peeve of mine.
 It ruins movies for me, and it takes you right out of the experience you immersed yourself in.
 The gold standards of bad product placement have always been The Day the Earth Stood Still, where the meeting place for aliens is in a Mcdonald’s parking lot, or when Brad Pitt bought a Pepsi from a vending machine to see if he could escape zombies undetected in World War Z.

 That was until I watched Netflix’s Like Father.
 If you put any scene from this movie next to a scene from a Royal Caribbean commercial, you couldn’t tell the difference.

 The most obvious twist

-A mystery that is more than obvious from the beginning; from the film’s trailer and even, frankly, its title.
+It is a mystery that is more than obvious from the beginning, from the film’s trailer, and even, frankly, its title.
 The mystery is the only way the film would work, so what suspense is there to be had?

 The best twist of the year